Createdd/Writing/2019/articles/JupyterVSCode.md

 As I was using this extension it was interfering with my python extension.
 There was an issue that all python files were not able to reload anymore.
 Uninstalling this extension solved the issue again for me.
 See the related issue discussion [here](https://github.com/microsoft/vscode-python/issues/6392).

+## Conclusion

+Overall, we can see that developing jupyter-styled cells, is easy within VSCode.
+It allows you to use all the features the VSCode editor offers you (like [snippets](https://marketplace.visualstudio.com/items?itemName=SBSnippets.fastai-snippets)) and therefore providing a rich development experience.
+Maybe it makes sense for you as well to develop in this environment, instead of just writing everything in the notebooks. ;)

 ---